Group Lessons for beginning string students playing violin, viola, cello, or string bass in Grades 4 – 8.

 Tier 4 - Tuesday/Thursday 5 - 5:50 p.m. in Watchorn Hall

-The Spring 2018 term begins January 9, 2018.
-Tuition is $70 per term plus a $10 book fee for all students.
+Students can pre-enroll through the Community School of Music and the Arts or enroll at the first day of class on Tuesday, September 11th, 2018.
+Tuition is $85 per term plus a $10 book fee for all students.
 Students must be members in good standing of their school music programs.

 The University of Redlands School of Music String Project is funded through a grant from the National String Project Consortium (NSPC) which was made possible through a grant from the Clarence E. Heller Charitable Foundation.